 Blue Print is a podcast hosted by Associate Director of College Counseling Meghan Toomey and is meant to help guide students and families throughout their college process.
 To do this, you will hear from people in our office, our School, and outside guests who are experts in college admissions and their respective fields.

-February 2023: Historically Black Colleges and Universities
+- Episode Five: Historically Black Colleges and Universities

-January 2023: Athletics Beyond The Hill
+- Episode Four: Athletics Beyond The Hill

-December 2022: C0-Directors of College Counseling Lauren Hoyt and Jodi Robinson
+- Episode Three: C0-Directors of College Counseling Lauren Hoyt and Jodi Robinson

-November 2022: Director of Counseling Lisa Roethling
+- Episode Two: Director of Counseling Lisa Roethling

 - Episode One: "New York Time" Best-Selling Author Jeffrey Selingo